DEAA333/final-practical-2026/EXAM-STUDENT.md

 10. Complete the request details page and actions.
 11. Implement rating rules: completed requests only, correct customer only, one rating per request.
 12. Find and fix all intentional bugs without removing required functionality.
-13. Complete the JSON API with filtering and correct error behavior.
-14. Identify and remove an N+1 query risk; explain your eager loading.
+13. Identify and remove an N+1 query risk; explain your eager loading.
-15. Complete the individualized surprise task assigned by the instructor.
+14. Complete the individualized surprise task assigned by the instructor.

 ## Submission
 Push to the assigned GitHub repository.
 Do not commit `.env`, `vendor/`, or `node_modules/`.